-Using rich person-level data over the years 1979 to 2013, Marvel (2021) employs a linear probability model to estimate the influence of occupation, race and sex on whether staff are more likely to be promoted to the Senior Executive Service of US federal agencies.
-He shows the dominant occupation of each agency (such as program management or STEM occupations) is influential in promotion prospects, but race and sex are not after controlling for 'quality' as measured by speed of past promotions, pay increases and bonuses.
-In diverse-employment-strategy contrast to our study, Marvel's data only includes employees who are eligible to be promoted to SES (that is, already the equivalent of an EL2 in the Australian context) whereas we estimate promotion and separation at all levels of the APS.
+Using detailed, person-level data over the years 1979 to 2013, Marvel (2021) examines the influence of occupation, race and sex on whether staff are more likely to be promoted to the Senior Executive Service (SES) of US federal agencies.
+He shows that the dominant occupation of each agency (such as program management or STEM occupations) is influential in promotion prospects, but race and sex are not after controlling for 'quality' as measured by speed of past promotions, pay increases and bonuses.
+In contrast to our study, Marvel's data only includes employees who are eligible to be promoted to SES.